What is PROMYS?

 Week 5: Almost Over

-Then I went back to the dorm and took a fat nap.
-This mandatory fun was very interesting… it was a bunch of math memes.
-I didn’t know what to think of it.
+Then I went back to the dorm and took a very long nap.
+The mandatory fun that week was a math meme presentation.
+I genuinely didn’t know what to make of it.

 Week 6: Wow.
 I was there for 42 days.